Scientific name: Clavibacter michiganensis subsp. michiganensis (Cmm)

 Look-Alikes

-Many other diseases can also be found on tomatoes in Minnesota.
-For help in diagnosing them, visit the University of Minnesota webpage.
+Many other tomato diseases occur in Minnesota and can resemble bacterial cancer.
+For help with diagnosis, visit the University of Minnesota plant disease webpage.

 Regulatory Status: Non-Regulated

-There are no federal, state or local regulations regarding this pathogen.
-However, sale or export of tomato seed may require documentation that the pathogen is not present in the seed.
+There are no federal, state or local regulations for this pathogen.
+However, the sale or export of tomato seed may require documentation showing that the pathogen is not present in the seed.

 What Can Be Done?

-The Minnesota Department of Agriculture is monitoring for Cmm through our pathways survey.
+The Minnesota Department of Agriculture is currently monitoring for Cmm through our pathways survey.

-Contact the MDA via Arrest the Pest if you suspect you have found bacterial wilt and canker of tomato.
+Contact the MDA via Report a Pest if you suspect bacterial wilt and canker of tomato.